Fifteens

 Fifteens are a type of tray bake from Ulster.
 The recipe's name derives from the fact that a set of fifteen buns is typically made with 15 digestive biscuits, 15 marshmallows and 15 glacé cherries, which are combined with condensed milk and desiccated coconut.

-Availability

-The confection is traditionally offered with other tray bakes, buns or biscuits and is commonly enjoyed with a cup of tea.
+The confection is traditionally offered with other tray bakes, buns or biscuits and is commonly eaten with a cup of tea.
 Fifteens are rarely found outside Northern Ireland and County Donegal.